studiorack/studiorack-app/renderer/_docs/05-develop-new-plugins.md

       ]
     }

-## Tag your repo
+## Add the topic to your repo

-Tag your GitHub repository with `studiorack-plugin` so it can be discovered.
+Add the `studiorack-plugin` topic to your GitHub repository, so it can be discovered.
 Wait for the studiorack-registry to index your plugin (every 24 hours).
 Check the registry feed for your plugin to appear https://studiorack.github.io/studiorack-registry/.
 Soon afterwards the site will also build, and your plugin will be available at: https://studiorack.github.io/studiorack-site/

 [Read the API Reference &gt;](/docs/06-command-line)